northcott-j/MusicEditorSandbox/README.txt

 - in an almost identical situation, the mouseClicked() method within the InputHandler is quite large/confusing/disgusting, so abstraction would definitely improve its readability.
-This could also be done by using a HashMap of key codes (the keyPressed field in the controller) and Consumers<Posn>.
+This could also be done by using a HashMap of key codes (the keyPressed field in the controller) and Consumers<Posn>, stored in the controller itself to keep the InputHandler more generic/adaptable.
 This would help reduce the code within the mouseClicked() method, and would be generally more sophisticated.
   Again, however, our limited time was better spent elsewhere given that it works as is.